ChristopherG19/XMPP_Client/README.md

 7. **Send/Receive Notifications**: Provide the ability to send and receive notifications.
 8. **File Transfer**: Allow users to send and receive files.

-The project's user interface will be in the form of a Command-Line Interface (CLI).
-You are free to choose any programming language as long as it supports cross-platform compatibility.
-While libraries for XMPP communication can be used, third-party libraries that solve concurrent programming challenges are prohibited.
+The project's user interface is in the form of a Command-Line Interface (CLI).

 ## Implementation